x1337loser/bug-bounty-writeup/README.md

 ## Contribution

-Could you make a Pull Request to Add articles containing more keywords in the future?
-I hope so
+Could you make a Pull Request to Add articles containing more useful keywords in the future?
+I hope so :)

 ## Author